krsite-dl/krsite-dl/README.md

                         File path to your config file -a A                  Text file containing site urls -d DESTINATION, --destination DESTINATION
-                        The destination path for the downloaded file (unnecessary if you have `krsite-dl.config` unless you want to override the default download path) -s, --select          Select which images to download from the list of images gathered from each url.
-You probably not wanna use this if you're downloading multiple site URLs at once cause it will prompt you for each url.
+                        The destination path for the downloaded file.
+  -s, --select          Select which images to download from each url.

 misc:
   --no-windows-filenames
-                        (default=False) krsite-dl will keep the original filenames of the images.
-This includes filenames that are not allowed in Windows OS.
+                        (default=False) krsite-dl will not sanitize filenames
 ```

 ## Issues